 In addition to the tidal pools, the early swimming pools built in South Africa were indoor structures.
 They were often privately owned enterprises, like the Camps Bay beachfront pool below, built in 1904, and the Arthur Nathan pool of 1893 in Bloemfontein.

 Besides swimming pools, swimmers often used rivers, dams and the sea.
 During her visit in 1928, British swimmer Mercedes Gleitze swam in the Swartkops river near Port Elizabeth, The Buffalo in East London, the Modder in Bloemfontein, as well as Germiston Lake and Hartbeespoortdam.
 The Redhouse River Mile in Port Elizabeth (now swum in the Swartkops river, due to pollution) has been held since 1928, although the Buffalo River Mile in east London has not continued.
-In Cape Town aquatic carnivals were held in the harbour dry dock, from the old Cape Town Pier, and along the coast of False Bay from Muizenberg to Fish Hoek, for the Gentry Cup race.
-The most well known swim in South Africa is to/from/around Robben Island - while the world's largest open water race is the annual Midmar Dam Mile held in the Natal Midlands.
-Today open water swiming is an Olympic disciplie, and so there are many open water races held around the country.
+The most well known swim in South Africa is the Robben Island crossing - while the world's largest open water race is the Midmar Dam Mile held in the Natal Midlands.
+Today open water swiming is an Olympic discipline, and so there are many open water races held around the country.

 A typical South African dorp swembad is the unheated Worcester Municipal pool below, complete with diving boards - when those mountains are covered in snow, the water would not be too inviting!
 See the map for the location of the swimming pools.

 Long Distance - Oceans, dams and rivers

 Algoa Bay - Bell Buoy swim - Indian Ocean

 Jeffreys Bay’s Marina Martinique- Indian Ocean

 Redhouse river Mile - Swartkops River, Port ELizabeth